EzgiLenaS/WorkingVironment/group/member6_log.md

 Then Mert came and five of us tried to link their page and added buttons for transitions We combined 2 GUI parts and made everything working but reading the neccessary information from a text file After that I attended the final Zoom meeting

+### ~ 20.05.2020 ~
+I attended the meeting for our video
+Added some comments to the classes I wrote
+And deleted some unnecessary parts